 Propping up a few support poles beneath the canvas adds air circulation and keeps your cover from developing pools of water.

 If your cover collects a pond, the water can saturate canvas or break down plastic, resulting in a wet flooring.
 And a wet floor can lead to a petri dish of mold come spring.

-I recommend the Vico Marine Support Pole (check price on Amazon), which comes with an additional boat vent and base for support.
 For full support, also take a look at the Taylor Boat Cover Support System (check price on Amazon).

 Through the winter, check in on your boat every now and then.
 If it sits outdoor seven if beneath a shed or shelter of some sort make sure the cover has not been damaged.

-Even when storing your boat inside a marina with a locked gate, theft is also a concern.
+Even when storing your boat inside a marina with a locked gate, theft is a concern.
 Be vigilant and visit your boat.
 Let her know you miss her!